jianxingxuejian/grasscutter-tools/README.md

 ## Usage

+If you don't want to install the client, you can use the web version that includes some of the features: https://null-grasscutter-tools.vercel.app/

-Need to Server use with the [plugin](https://github.com/jianxingxuejian/grasscutter-plugin/releases/tag/v1.5.0).
+The remote execute feature requires your server to use the [plugin](https://github.com/jianxingxuejian/grasscutter-plugin/releases/tag/v1.5.0).

 Before you use the client, you should complete the easy certification first(send a verification code via in-game mailbox to your game to complete the verification within 1 minute or verify with the password of the game account).
 If you are the server owner, you can use the Server-Console on it after completing the admin certification.